 Ken Hall have the largest team of tradespeople in South Australia and are available 24 hours a day, 7 days a week, 365 days a year.

-If you experience a plumbing, electrical, gas or roofing problem in your home or office, Give Ken a call!
-8364 5855
+If you experience an electrical, plumbing, gas or roofing problem in your home or office, Give Ken a call!

 Need an emergency tradesperson?